 Pre-K blended classrooms experience many of the same issues as Head Start classes.
-These classes also face chronic absenteeism.
+These classes also faced chronic absenteeism.
 The average attendance for the 2015-16 school year was 86.54%.
 State funding does not provide for Family Service positions, which are used in Head Start and Early Head Start to work with parents to encourage good attendance.
 Center Managers, teachers, and the existing Family Service staff try to work with such needs as possible.

-Families were asked to denote their children as one of eight possible choices of race and ethnicity.
-Thirteen children of the total enrollment were identified as of Hispanic or Latino ethnicity.
+Families were asked to identify their children as one of eight possible choices for race and ethnicity.
+Thirteen children of the total enrollment were identified as of Hispanic ethnicity.
 The graph below demonstrates the information given by parents.
-Of all the children 575 English was the primary language.
-One additional child spoke a Caribbean language and one listed "unspecified".
+Of the total number of children served that year, 594 stated that English was the primary language.
+One child spoke a Caribbean language and nine spoke Spanish.